🇺🇸

 What taxes will I pay living in United States?

 United States uses a worldwide tax system.
-Capital gains are taxed at 5% (long-term) and dividends at 5%.
+Capital gains are taxed at 15% (long-term) and dividends at 15%.
 There is no wealth tax.
 Tax residency kicks in after 183 days/year.
-A special regime (None) may offer reduced rates.

-Can I get a visa to live in Boston long-term?
+Can I get a digital nomad visa in Boston?

 Is Boston good for digital nomads?